 Forward does not have specialists, but their primary care doctors do a great job of covering a broad range of topics and really only refer out for critical issues.

-Other services like Forward exists,, local urgent cares, One Medical and Parsley Health come to mind.
+Other services like Forward exists, local urgent cares, One Medical and Parsley Health come to mind.
+Even growing telemedicine options like Cue Health may compete with Forward eventually.
 Increasingly good primary care networks also have similar offerings of technology enabled connection and easy telemedicine.
 Those take large networks, so if you already have one and like it just stick with it.

 If you live near a Forward location, and have the money to spend it’s a decent investment at least for a short time.